508-linx/godot_ui_controls_combo/README.md

 > ![Button Preview](addons/ui_controls_combo/preview/button.png)
 >
 > - Structure: **[ Any BaseButton ]**
-> - Need to PLACE any BaseButton NODE as CHILD, and Assign them to made it work
+> - Need to PLACE any BaseButton NODE as CHILD, and ASSIGN them to made it work
 > - Can use Godot build-in focus system or disable and control by calling func

 > ## ![Switch](addons/ui_controls_combo/icon/switch.png) Switch